ear-dev/robeson/neighborhood_opposition.md

 # Neighborhood Opposition to City Realty's 18 Robeson St Proposal

 ## Executive Summary
-This document outlines the key arguments against City Realty's development proposal for 18 Robeson St, supported by neighborhood residents.
-The opposition is based on zoning concerns, potential structural damage to surrounding properties, environmental impact, the developer's poor track record, and lack of community benefit.
+This document outlines the central elements of the community’s opposition to City Realty's development proposal for a new single-family structure at the rear of 18 Robeson Street.
+The positions outlined here are supported by residents of the immediate neighborhood and the wider community.
+The community’s opposition to this project is based on impacts to the community (especially abutters), potential structural damage and other negative impacts to surrounding properties, environmental impacts, lack of counterbalancing benefits to the community or the City, the developer's poor track record, and zoning concerns.

 ## Key Opposition Points

 ### 1. Non-Buildable Lot Status
+- The rear of 18 Robeson is a non-buildable lot.
 - City Realty has attempted for 12 years to overcome zoning challenges
+- City Realty recorded a sub-division plan for a new (non-conforming) lot in 2018, to be known as “21 Rocky Nook Terrace”
+- The current proposal is to carve out a section of the 18 Robeson Parcel and construct a new residential structure on it
 - Current proposal includes a convoluted single-family condo arrangement
-- The lot is not comparable to 16R Robeson St in size
+- The “18R” lot is not comparable to 16R Robeson Street in size
-- 16R was a separately deeded lot
+- The 16R lot was deeded separately to the owner of 16 Robeson

 ![Trees on the property](./images/Trees.png)